Brown envelope journalism: Nigeria

 Brown envelope journalism is regarded as a common practice in Nigeria.
 Prior to the 1990s, most news publications were government owned.
 The Babangida regime (1985–1993) saw a rise of media activism, opposing militarised democratization and struggle for independence.
-The early standing of journalism as noble resulted in a lack of law or regulations.
 One of the effects is that the Nigerian media has become a thriving arena for sponsored stories.
-Journalists in Nigeria perceive brown envelope journalism practice to be unethical, and media regulatory bodies such as the Nigerian Union of Journalist (NUJ) apply a code of ethics to discourage the practice.
+Some journalists in Nigeria perceive brown envelope journalism to be unethical, and media regulatory bodies such as the Nigerian Union of Journalists (NUJ) apply a code of ethics to discourage this practice.